 - Your own pillow from bed – nothing like home comforts and hospital pillowcases are scratchy

-- Aromatherapy Oils & Diffuser – Lavendar/Orange Oil/Peppermint are all great options for easing sickness and pain
+- Aromatherapy Oils & Diffuser – Lavender/Orange/Peppermint are all great options for easing sickness and for mild pain relief

-- Any photos or mantras you want to be able to focus on for motivation
+- Any photos or mantras printed that you want to be able to focus on for motivation and positivity to spur you on in labour

-- A full pack of nappies (they will go through 8 in a day)
+- A large pack of nappies (they will go through 8 in a day)

-- Wipes which are free from everything – Water Wipes or Pampers Pure are the best for this with 99% water
+- Wipes which are free from everything – Water Wipes or Pampers Harmonie are the best with 99% water

-- Nappy cream – Metanium barrier ointment is the best to prevent rashes
+- Nappy cream – Metanium barrier ointment is the best to prevent nappy rashes

 - Nappy bags

-- Cotton wall balls for top & tail cleaning of baby
+- Cotton wool balls for top & tail cleaning of baby

 - Baby Towel